RuPaul: 2014–2016: Born Naked, Realness, Butch Queen, and television expansion

-2017–2018: Remember Me, American, return to VH1, and Essential, Vol. 2
+2017–present: Further album releases, Drag Race UK, AJ and the Queen, and further TV shows

-On January 27, 2017, RuPaul announced that a new album would be released the week after.
-The album, named Remember Me: Essential, Vol. 1 was put up for pre-order on February 2 and eventually released the next day.
-It is a collection of new songs and remakes of classic RuPaul hits that feature new artists.
-Two singles have been released from the album so far: "Rock It (To The Moon)" which is a new song loosely based on the lyrics and the melody of "Hey Booty" which was released on the Starrbooty soundtrack in 2007, and an updated version of RuPaul's 1996 hit single "Snapshot" from the album Foxy Lady.
-The album failed to chart on the Dance Albums Chart but managed to debut at number four on the Billboard Dance Albums Sales Chart in the United States.
-It also charted at number eleven on the UK Dance Albums Chart, becoming RuPaul's highest-charting album on that chart, after Realness managed to debut and peak at number 13.
+On February 3, 2017, RuPaul released the album Remember Me: Essential, Vol. 1.
+It is a collection of new songs and remakes of RuPaul hits that feature new artists.
+Two singles were released from the album: "Rock It (To The Moon)", and an updated version of RuPaul's 1996 single "Snapshot" from Foxy Lady.
+The album debuted at number four on the Billboard Dance Albums Sales Chart in the United States and at number eleven on the UK Dance Albums Chart.
 On March 24, 2017, RuPaul released his eleventh studio album, American.
-Later on the same day, the ninth regular season of RuPaul's Drag Race debuted on basic cable channel VH1, home of RuPaul's talk show in the 1990s.
-It move from the expanded cable channel Logo TV which aired all previous seasons of the show.
-The season 9 premiere featured singer Lady Gaga as its guest judge and was a success, with ratings of nearly 1,000,000 viewers making it the series' most viewed episode.
-The number was double LogoTV's season 8 premiere ratings from the year prior, and triple VH1's usual Friday night viewership in that programming timeslot.
-World of Wonder Productions announced they were casting contestants for a tenth season when the ratings were released.
+On the same day, the ninth regular season of RuPaul's Drag Race debuted on basic cable channel VH1.
+It moved from the expanded cable channel Logo TV which aired all previous seasons of the show.
+The season 9 premiere featured singer Lady Gaga as its guest judge and was a success, with ratings of nearly 1,000,000 viewers, making it the series' most viewed episode.

-On June 2, 2017, Essential, Vol. 2 was put up on pre-order on iTunes.
-It was released on June 9 and preceded by the single "Crying on the Dance Floor" which is a re-recording of the 2010 single "Main Event" from the album Champion.
-On June 22, 2017, it was announced that RuPaul would receive a star on the Hollywood Walk of Fame for his contributions to the television industry.
-He was awarded the honor on March 16, 2018, making him the first drag queen to be given the award.

-In August 2018, it was announced that RuPaul will be releasing his third Christmas album in October 2018.
+On June 9, 2017, Essential, Vol. 2 was released.
+It was preceded by the single "Crying on the Dance Floor", a re-recording of the 2010 single "Main Event" from Champion.
+On March 16, 2018, RuPaul received a star on the Hollywood Walk of Fame for his contributions to the television industry.
+He was the first drag queen to be given the award.
+RuPaul released his third Christmas album in October 2018.